Helping you stay healthy since 2013

 The count down to World Tai Chi & Qigong Day provides the opportunity to revisit the many health benefits of these amazing arts.

-We will be celebrating this special day 10am Saturday 27th April at the former Newcastle Railway Station "The Station" 110 Scott Street Newcastle.
+You are invited to celebrate this special day 10am Saturday 27th April at the former Newcastle Railway Station "The Station" 110 Scott Street Newcastle.

 You can read the full article here